Q. Is there a new deadline for when APCMs must have taken place by?

 Q. CRR 1 (4)(c) and 1 (5)(c) state if the member has “habitually attended public worship in the parish during the preceding six months” they are entitled to be added to the Electoral Roll.
 As our church has been closed due to lockdown no-one has been able to attend.
 Can we base this rule on the previous six months prior to lockdown?

-Q. If a church warden resigns before his term of office concludes at the next APCM does he automatically lose his place on the PCC?
+Q. If a church warden resigns before their term of office concludes at the next APCM do they automatically lose their place on the PCC?

 A. Under Church Representation Rule M17(1)(b) if a member resigns from office as churchwarden they no longer qualify to rule M15(1)(e) and therefore PCC membership ceases.
 They can’t fill the vacancy caused by their own resignation, as that’ll be reserved for the next church warden.
 However they may be put forward for election as a member if there is a casual vacancy on the PCC (an election open to all on the roll would apply – See M18) or co-opted if there is room to do so (see M15 (10) for detail).